Wyn Wheeler Research Grant

 How to apply

-The closing dates for applications are midnight GMT on 01 January, 01 May and 01 September.
+The closing dates for applications are midnight GMT on 07 January, 01 June and 01 October each year.
 Late applications will not be considered.
-If you do not receive acknowledgement within 48 hours please contact email@example.com.
-Log in to the member area to access the application form and submit an application.
+If you do not receive acknowledgement within 48 hours please contact email@example.com

 Subject-related enquires should be addressed to the chair of the Research Grant sub-committee.

 Download and send your completed application forms and CV to firstname.lastname@example.org

 Philip Donoghue (University of Bristol) The interrelationships of primitive fishes and the nature of the ancestral vertebrate.

 Emilie Hardouin (Bournemouth University) Multi-disciplinary approaches to understand biological invasions.

 Arthur Rudolph (Florida) Eutrophication as a disruptor of reproductive systems: evolutionary consequences of anthropogenic disturbance.

 James Thorburn (University of Aberdeen) Where do tope (Galeorhinus galeus) spend winter?